The Power of Mindful Resilience

 – what are some best resources and tools that can be helpful in difficult life situations?

 This secular workshop is derived from the 8-week Compassion CultivationTraining (CCT) program, developed at the Center for Compassion and Altruism Research and Education, Stanford University.
 It is taught by two certified CCT teachers, Diane Hetrick and Magdalena Szpala.
-This workshop will include mindfulness practices (meditation, awareness, breathing and mindful movement), along with lectures, discussions, and class exercises.
-It will integrate traditional contemplative practices with contemporary neuroscience and research on mindfulness, compassion, and resilience.
+This workshop will include traditional contemplative practices and class exercises (such as meditation, awareness, breathing and mindful movement), along with lectures and discussions drawing from contemporary neuroscience and research on mindfulness, compassion, and resilience.

 When: Saturday, Oct.
 14, 2017, 9am – 4pm